rdsea/kalbi/giau/README.md

 * mongoDBURL: an address to a mongodb instance.
 * neo4JURL: an address to a neo4j instance.

 Those addresses are set automatically if you run the project via `docker-compose up`, because the mongodb and neo4j instance are being executed in separate containers.
+See Running Section for further information.

 ## Running the tests
 ```